The largest database of trusted experimental protocols

 Manufactured by Bio-Rad

-Sourced in United States, France
+Sourced in United States, Italy, France

 The Chromo4 system is a real-time PCR detection system designed for quantitative analysis of DNA and RNA samples.
 It features four independent optical channels for simultaneous detection of multiple targets, and is compatible with a wide range of fluorescent dyes and probes.